Kehayeet/cloudlinux7to8/README.md

 # Convert a CloudLinux 7 server with Plesk to CloudLinux 8

-CloudLinux 7 to 8 conversion tool
+CloudLinux 7 to 8 conversion tool1

 ## Introduction
 This script is the official tool for converting a CloudLinux 7 server with Plesk to CloudLinux 8.
 It uses the [CloudLinux Elevate tool](https://cloudlinux.com/elevate/), which is based on the [leapp modernization framework](https://leapp.readthedocs.io/en/latest/).
 The script includes additional repository and configuration support provided by Plesk.